 The Second Bulgarian Empire was formed in 1185 and lasted until the 1390s.
 Although the empire was successful in defeating the Byzantines in 1230, several invasions, as well as internal fighting, weakened the empire.
 The Ottoman Turks arrived in 1362 and within thirty years had conquered Bulgaria.
 This was a very difficult time in Bulgarian history as Ottoman rule was strict.

 By the 19th century, a new urban middle class came alive.
 Nationalism grew from this, resulting in the April Uprising of 1876.
 This was a brutal conflict that saw thousands of Bulgarians massacred and the destruction of several towns at the hands of Turkish forces.
 This angered Western Europe and Russia declared war on the Ottomans in 1877.
-The Ottomans were defeated and were forced to cede 60% of the Balkan Peninsula to Bulgaria in 1878.
+The Ottomans were defeated and forced to cede 60% of the Balkan Peninsula to Bulgaria in 1878.

 This decision was ultimately overturned a few months later, leaving Bulgarian territory divided and many wars over boundaries followed.
 In 1885, the principality of Bulgaria and Eastern Rumelia were reunited, angering central European powers.
 Turkish troops began an advance, while Serbia, backed by the Austro-Hungarian Empire, declared war on Bulgaria.
-Bulgarian troops were successful in repelling the Serbs and gained territory.
+Bulgarian troops were successful in repelling the Serbs and gaining territory.
 However, the Austro-Hungarian Empire intervened, but the Great Powers eventually recognized Bulgaria.

 During the First World War, Bulgaria sided with the Central Powers and faced reparations at the end of the conflict.
 Bulgaria declared neutrality at the start of the Second World War, but in 1941, German troops moved closer to the country’s northern borders.
 Hitler offered Macedonia if Bulgaria would help and the country joined the Axis powers.
 Despite this, Bulgaria refused to declare war on Russia and also refused to send Bulgarian Jews to Hitler.